Tassili Airlines Flight Delay Compensation and Reimbursement for Cancelled Flights

 Right to Care

-Right to Care relates to a specific aspect of EU Regulation 261/2004, which sets out regulations on compensation and assistance for travelers in cases of long delays, denied boarding, or flight cancellations.
+Right to Care refers to a specific aspect of European Union Regulation 261/2004, which establishes regulations on compensation and assistance for travelers in cases of denied boarding, flight cancellations, or long delays.

-The “Right to Care” under EU 261/2004 requires airlines to provide certain assistance and services to passengers experiencing significant delays or cancellations.
+The “Right to Care” under EU261 obliges airlines to provide certain services and assistance to passengers facing significant delays or cancellations.
 These include:

 • Snacks and beverages appropriate for the waiting time